Diana-coder-tech/Diana-coder-tech/README.md

 Frontend-developer
 ------------------

-I'm a Frontend-developer with more than 3 years of experience working in an IT-company as a sales manager.
+I have more than 3 years of experience working in an IT-company as a sales manager.
 I have a passionate interest in the field of development and programming.
-I am interested in developing the structure of projects, implementing them using code and observing the results.

-In my free time, I actively develop in programming, read books and I am interested in psychology.
-I'd like to continue developing in the advanced IT field, improving my skills, never stop learning and striving to create large and useful services in a team of like-minded people.
-I am currently studying for the profession of "Frontend developer" at the Hexlet School of Programming and have already implemented 2 educational projects.
+In my free time, I actively read professional books of programming and I am interested in psychology.
+I'd like to continue developing in the IT field, improving my skills, never stop learning and striving to create large and useful services in a team of like-minded people.
+I am currently studying for the profession of "Frontend developer" (JavaScript) at the Hexlet School of Programming.

 *My skills:*
 - JavaScript